xdevplatform/compliant-client/README.md

   }
  ```

-Here is an example for a User Complaince event:
+Here is an example for a User Compliance event:

   ```json
   {